-Take one step closer to living in a stunning Shared Ownership home through the amazing sales team at Aster Group.
-Through Help To Buy South, we are able to offer 5% deposits on our Shared Ownership properties for sale.
+Take one step closer to living in a stunning Shared Ownership home in Gloucestershire through the amazing sales team at Aster Group.
+Through shared ownership, deposits can be from as little as 5%!
 So, if the a 40% share costs £100,000 then your deposit could be as little as £5,000.
 It really is that simple (and no you don't have to share with anyone else, except maybe your partner, children or the cat).

 Where is Gloucestershire?

 Gloucestershire is a county located in South West England – bordering Herefordshire, Wiltshire, Bristol and Somerset, Worcestershire, Oxfordshire, Warwickshire and Wales.

 In Gloucestershire county you will find a number of well-known towns and cities such as Gloucester – the county town, and other principal towns such as Cheltenham and Dursley.
 Gloucestershire forms part of the Cotswolds – an Area of Outstanding Natural Beauty (and, trust us on this – it really is beautiful).

 Gloucester city has excellent transport links to the rest of the country, including to London, Bristol, Wales and surrounding areas.
 You will only be an hour away from Bristol Airport should you want to explore a little further afield.
 Perfect for commuters of all kinds.

 In addition, other towns such as Cheltenham also offer direct trains to the capital, as well as to various other popular commuter towns.